NastyaSinitsyna/TestingClasses/README.md

-Tasks for Testing classes by Hexlet
+Tasks for JS Testing classes by Hexlet